BrandonXu6106/obsidianpublish/content/thoughts/Weaving the Web.md

 ## A Brief History of the Web

-[[hypertext|Hypertext]] was invented by Ted Nelson in 1965.
-The [[Internet|Internet]], as worked on by Donald Davis, Paul Barran, Vint Cerf, and Bob Kahn, were already becoming pervasive by the 1970s.
+[[hypertext.md|Hypertext]] was invented by Ted Nelson in 1965.
+The [[Internet.md|Internet]], as worked on by Donald Davis, Paul Barran, Vint Cerf, and Bob Kahn, were already becoming pervasive by the 1970s.
 Tim Berners-Lee came at the right time to marry them together into the Web.

 The Web was a slow process -- there was no "Eureka!" moment.
 He described the process like getting a bobsled down the hill -- something you needed to put a lot of upfront effort into getting moving, but once you did, you needed to get in and steer.